 The practicum provides guidance during the practical application of the coursework.
 In order to become an Orton-Gillingham Classroom Educator, the Academy of Orton-Gillingham Practitioners and Educators (AOGPE), requires a minimum of 50 hours of supervised classroom or group instruction using the OG Approach over the course of a minimum of 8 months.
 During the practicum, five observations are completed by a Fellow, in addition to the completion of some readings.
-The cost for the practicum is $875 spread out over the 8 months.
 This level of membership prepares a teacher for implementing the OG Approach within a classroom or group, but not one-on-one tutoring.
 Horizon Academy strongly encourages those individuals who plan to present themselves as OG tutors to have this practical experience.
 Completion of the coursework through the Orton-Gillingham Classroom Educator training does not guarantee a practicum placement.

-Please note the coursework and practicum experience for this certification is demanding.
+Please note the coursework and practicum experience for this certification are demanding.
 A bachelor’s degree is required to participate in this training.

 For more information regarding levels of certification, see the Academy website, www.ortonacademy.org.
 If a Classroom Educator wishes to pursue Associate level certification by the Academy, all coursework and practicum training may be applied to the Associate training requirements.
 Additional fees and practicum hours are required for this certification.